988 FM

 988 FM is a Malaysian Chinese-language radio station.
-Its broadcast area covers West Malaysia (except Kuala Terengganu and Kota Bharu) and Singapore.
-It is managed by Star Media Radio Group, a wholly owned subsidiary of Star Media Group Berhad.
+The stations broadcast area covers West Malaysia (except Kuala Terengganu and Kota Bharu) and Singapore.
+The station is managed by Star Media Radio Group, a wholly owned subsidiary of Star Media Group Berhad.
 988 FM began broadcasting in 1996 as a trilingual radio station, with 50% Chinese content and became a fully-fledged radio station in December 1997.
+The station aims to reflect and cater to the different Chinese-speaking cultures of Malaysia.

 In the surveys conducted by GfK in the first half of 2022, 988 FM commanded a weekly listenership of 2.17 million.
-This amounted to 42% of listeners from the total listenership of Malaysian Chinese radio stations.
-It is the number one Chinese-language station in the northern region of West Malaysia (Perak, Kedah, Penang and Perlis).
+The amount contributed to 42% of listeners from the total listenership of Malaysian Chinese radio stations.
+The station is the number one Chinese-language station in the northern region of West Malaysia (Perak, Kedah, Penang, and Perlis).

-988 FM is currently one of Malaysia's top three Chinese language radio stations, targeting at urban and suburban listeners, primarily professionals, managers and adults.
-988 FM plays the latest hits music, trend and infotainment.
+988 FM is currently one of Malaysia's top three Chinese language radio stations, targeted at urban and suburban listeners, primarily professionals, managers, and adults.
+988 FM plays the latest hits music, trends, and infotainment.
 988 FM's tagline is "友声有色" (Sound of colours).

 History

-The radio station originates back to 1949, as the first commercial cable-transmitted radio station.
-In 1989, 49% of the stakes in Rediffusion was acquired by Arab-Malaysian Group.
-It changed its name to Rediffusion Cable Network in 1991.
+The radio station originates back to 4 August 1949, as the first commercial cable-transmitted radio station.
+In 1989, 49% of the stakes in Rediffusion was acquired by Arab-Malaysian Corporation, a company owned by Tan Sri Azman Hashim.
+The station changed its name to Rediffusion Radio Sdn.
+Bhd. in July 1991.
 In 1996, FM transmission was launched as a trilingual service.
 In December 1997, REDI-FM 98.8 was relaunched as a full-fledged Chinese radio station, ending the monopoly of the government-owned Radio 5 (now Ai FM) as the only Chinese radio station in Malaysia.
+At the same time, the station began 24 hour broadcasting.

+The station's Klang Valley frequency 98.8 reads as "forever prosperity" in Cantonese.

+By 1998, Redi FM had 1.3 million listeners and had twelve deejays based locally and from Taiwan.
+The station targeted the 15 to 44 age group played pop songs in Mandarin (50% in its playlist), Cantonese, and other Chinese dialects such as Hakka and Hokkien, with Cantonese dominating the playlist.
+The station also partnered with Commercial Radio Hong Kong for the 60-part radio drama adaptation of the film The Storm Riders and a Vox pop interview conducted by Jacky Cheung.

-Beginning 27 January 2023, 988 started streaming their radio webcast through YouTube live on its channel.
+In 27 January 2023, 988 FM started streaming their radio webcast through YouTube live on its channel.